SvenWoltmann/hexagonal-architecture-java/README.md

 ## `with-spring`

-There will soon be an additional branch with an implementation using [Spring](https://spring.io/) instead of Quarkus.
+In the `with-quarkus` branch, you'll find an implementation using [Spring](https://spring.io/) as application framework.

 # Architecture Overview